3 Steps to a Daily Homeschool Routine for Your Family

 Do you ever notice how things can quickly become stressful and overwhelming when you’re trying to think about this, remember to do that, and so on?
 Getting in the habit of writing things down can lift a huge weight off your mind – especially when it comes to following a homeschool routine.

-Regardless of your planner style, make sure it includes a few pages where you can write down a general routine.
-Your general schedule should include everything that your family will be doing for that day in terms of eating, homeschooling (not a breakdown of subjects), napping, playing outside, extracurricular activities, and so on.
-I also write in my work from home hours.
+Regardless of your planner style, ensure it includes a few pages for writing down your general routine.
+Your general schedule should include everything your family will do that day, including eating, homeschooling (not a subject-by-subject breakdown), napping, playing outside, extracurricular activities, and so on.
+I also write during my work-from-home hours.

 Use a Block Schedule

 Use a block schedule kind of layout if you want the easiest flow.
-The idea is to create this schedule in a way that points directly back to the goals you established in step one.
-Your routine should say, “When this is followed we are (better structured, more productive, having fun, etc.)”.
+The idea is to create this schedule so it points directly back to the goals you established in step one.
+Your routine should say, “When this is followed, we are (better structured, more productive, having fun, etc.)”.
 Also, never hesitate to make any necessary changes.
-If a few weeks have gone by and you notice that nap time needs an adjustment, do it!
+If a few weeks have passed and you notice that nap time needs to be adjusted, make the adjustment.

 Your daily homeschool routine should always complement and serve your family.
 In the end, it’s the total purpose of having one in the first place.